 Dan Zevin’s hysterical book, Very Modern Mantras: Daily Affirmations for Daily Aggravations, features a collection of tongue-in-cheek chants for those everyday moments that drive us insane.
 For those who can’t wait for the book’s Oct.
 8 release, check out his humorous series of videos on YouTube.

-“For all of us who’ve crammed yoga, meditation and self-care into our lives, there’s just one thing missing on our daily slog toward serenity: a laugh,” says Dan, a Thurber Prize-winning humorist.
+“For all of us who’ve crammed yoga, meditation and self-care into our lives, there’s just one thing missing on our daily slog toward serenity: a laugh,” says Dan, a Thurber Prize-winning humorist and author of eight books.

 Very Modern Mantras has received early praise: “This book not only made me laugh, it rescued my sanity from a precarious ledge,” says A.J.
 Jacobs, bestselling author of Thanks A Thousand: A Gratitude Journey.